heidipsalo/MAVELA/readme.md

 ## New simulation
 1. Select the year you want to simulate (1961-2024)
-2. Give the name of your localtion
+2. Give the name of your location
 2. Give the coordinates of your location in EPSG_3067 (you can search your coordinated by using e.g., Paikkatietoikkuna)
 3. Give the start of the growing season (month-day format)
 5. Give the end of the growing season (month-day format)
 6. Give the size of the drain spacing (in meters)
 7. Give the slope of your field (in %)
 8. Give the depth of the subsurface drainage (in meters, min.
 0.02 m and max 1.9 m)
-9. Select if you want to simulate conventional or controlled dranage (type conventional/control)
+9. Select if you want to simulate conventional or controlled drainage (type conventional/control)
-9. If you selected control, give the control preriod (MM-DD MM-DD)
+9. If you selected control, give the control period (MM-DD MM-DD)
 10. Select if you want to include open ditch in your simulation.
 10. Give the distance from field to open ditch 11.Select if you want to use available soil libraries?